Jenny Badger Sultan: Biography

 I grew up in Southern California in an academic family; my father was a chemistry professor at Caltech who also painted watercolors and my mother was a housewife who loved reading and gardening and brought a strong aesthetic appreciation to our lives.
 Being outdoors and interacting with nature was a constant pleasure.

 I went to Pomona College, a small liberal arts college, rather than art school, because I also enjoyed a wide range of interests and enjoyed friendships with people involved in other disciplines.
-There were some inspiring teachers at Pomona, though the arts were not given as much respect and space as more academic pursuits.
+Though the arts at Pomona were not given as much respect and space as more academic pursuits, there were some inspiring teachers: Richards Ruben in painting and Theresa Zazzos Fulton in art history.

 I went on to graduate school--Columbia University--where I got my MFA degree in 1963.
 This gave me an opportunity to continue painting and to take in the wonders of the museums and galleries in New York.
 In graduate school I took an anthropology class with Margaret Mead called Culture and Personality.
 Picking up on my interests she encouraged me to read Jung's Psychology of the Unconscious and Reik's Listening With the Third Ear.
 From this time on, ideas about archetypes and the unconscious began to be very important to me.